Location of Avoch and the Black Isle

 There were food riots in Avoch when potato blight high the Highlands - the riots were because local producers exported their produce to get higher prices, rather than feed the local people.

-The ruins of the house can still be seen on the Rosehaugh Estate, which is open to the public (but leave your car at the car park just inside the estate entrance).
+The cellars of the house can still be seen on the Rosehaugh Estate, which is open to the public (but leave your car at the car park just inside the estate entrance).

 Rosehaugh - A House of its Time - now republished

 Rosehaugh house is the subject of a detailed and highly readable book by members of the Avoch Heritage Association.
 Published 20 years ago, the book has been out of print for some years, but it is now re-printed in a larger format and with new additional content.
 The new book better reflects the grandeur of the house.

 -see our photographs of Old Avoch - from the collection of Donald Macleman (shown).
 See what you recognise!